Mohammed Burhanuddin: Educational contributions

 In October 1999, Burhanuddin was elected Chancellor of the Aligarh Muslim University, a position that his father also held.
 He is credited with expanding the two century old Arabic university Al Jamea tus Saifiyah.
 In 1983, a new campus of "Al Jamea tus Saifiyah" was built by him in Karachi.
 He built the "Burhaniyah Business Counseling Center" in Mumbai to provide modern business solutions.
 He also built the Raudat Tahera, a mausoleum of his father Taher Saifuddin in Mumbai, India.
 It is one of a kind, having the entire Quran inscribed on its inner white walls in letters decorated with of gold leaves and with precious stones.
 It was inaugurated in 1975 by the erstwhile President of India Fakhruddin Ali Ahmed.

 In 1976, he established a facility exclusively dedicated to the study of arts and sciences of the Quran.

 MSB Schools

 MSB (also known as Al Madrasa Tus Saifiya Tul Burhaniyah) was founded by Burhanuddin in 1984, with its first two branches in Mumbai, India and Nairobi, Kenya.
 It is accredited with the Indian Certificate of Secondary Education and is operated under the purview of the office of the Dai al-Mutlaq of the Dawoodi Bohras.
 The institute has branches in 25 cities across India, Pakistan, East Africa, and the Middle East.

 Aljamea-tus-Saifiyah

 On the occasion of his 100th birth anniversary, Mohammed Burhanuddin established a third campus of the institute of Aljamea-tus-Saifiyah in Nairobi, Kenya.

 Two years later, his son Mufaddal Saifuddin, announced the dedication of yet another campus of Aljamea-tus-Saifiyah in Marol (Mumbai) on his behalf.

-The construction of each campus is centered around a masjid, with all buildings oriented towards the Holy Kaaba in Mecca.
+The construction of each campus is centered around a masjid, with all buildings oriented towards the Kaaba in Mecca.